-Naturally, most of us are feeling some added stress these days from the disruption to our schedules and social distancing requirements caused by the COVID-19 virus.
-Virus aside, anxiety disorders are the most common mental illness in the U.S. according to the National Institute of Mental Health.
-Anxiety is a sign and symptom of stress which can be physical, mental, emotional or chemical.
+Naturally, most of us are feeling some added stress these days from the holiday season.
+Regardless of the time of year, anxiety disorders are the most common mental illness in the U.S., according to the National Institute of Mental Health.
+Anxiety is a sign and symptom of stress, which can be physical, mental, emotional, or chemical.
 But a few simple changes to your diet can spell anxiety relief.

 So why not do all we can to relieve anxiety by eating the foods below?

-Eggs are not only an excellent source of complete protein, containing all essential amino acids for the body’s growth and development, but they also contain tryptophan, the amino acid which helps create serotonin.
-This neurotransmitter (serotonin) helps regulate mood, sleep, memory, behavior and also improves brain function and reduces anxiety.
+Eggs are not only an excellent source of complete protein, containing all essential amino acids for the body’s growth and development, but they also contain tryptophan, the amino acid that helps create serotonin.
+This neurotransmitter (serotonin) helps regulate mood, sleep, memory, behavior and, improves brain function, and reduces anxiety.